1964-1971: PSB's mission- Upgrade knowledge and skills of Singapore’s workforce

 In 1996, NPB and Singapore Institute of Standards and Industrial Research (SISIR) merged to form the Singapore Productivity and Standards Board (PSB).

-Business was as usual at IPT, except for a change in name to PSB Institution of Productivity Training (PSB-IPT).
+The IPT changed its name to the PSB Institution of Productivity Training (PSB-IPT).
 PSB-IPT went on to play a critical role in building a world-class workforce in Singapore.
 In 2000, PSB-IPT launched its first post-graduate programme, Master of Business Administration with University of Nottingham, UK.
+PSB Academy continues to offer this MBA to aspiring leaders.

 2001-2005: PSB goes regional!